Your sisterhood is entitled to a speaker!

 How does it work?

-Each sisterhood and women's group in the Midwest District is entitled to a District speaker once every two years.*
+Each sisterhood and women's group in the Southwest is entitled to a District Speaker once every two years.

 What expenses does the sisterhood incur?

-Sisterhoods and women’s groups are entitled to a speaker from the Midwest District once every two years without expense.
-(The two-year time limitation is currently being waived for online district speakers).
+Sisterhoods and women’s groups are entitled to a speaker from the Southwest District once every two years without expense.

-The Midwest District Speakers Bureau Chair may arrange for additional speakers within the two-year period at the local sisterhood’s or women’s group’s expense.
+The Southwest District Speakers Bureau Chair may arrange for additional speakers within the two-year period at the local sisterhood’s or women’s group’s expense.

-The District speaker may talk about any subject about sisterhood activities, leadership training, or problem-solving as needed.
-For instance, district speakers may be engaged for the opening meeting of the season, a general sisterhood meeting, an installation service, a special interest meeting, a donor meeting, a sisterhood service, a board meeting, board training, or a paid-up luncheon or dinner.
-To discuss these or other ideas, contact the Midwest Speakers Bureau Chair by email.
+The District Speaker may talk about any subject pertaining to sisterhood activities, leadership training, or problem solving as needed.
+District Speakers may be engaged, for instance, for the opening meeting of the season, a general sisterhood meeting, an installation service, a special interest meeting, a donor meeting, a sisterhood service, a board meeting, board training, or a paid-up luncheon or dinner.
+To discuss these or other ideas, contact the Southwest Speakers Bureau Chair by email.